influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/workflowStatus.md

 withResourcesDuration(resourcesDuration)
 ```

-ResourcesDuration is the total for the workflow
+"ResourcesDuration is the total for the workflow"

 ### fn withResourcesDurationMixin